cwellsx/time/src/help/help.md

 - These activities tend to recur, maybe year after year
 - Doing a task might include several activities (or some types of activity are instead of a task)
 - You might want to breakdown how much time you spend on various activities

+## How it works

+You don't log in.
+There is no back-end database.
+Data you enter is permanently stored **within your browser**.
+It's pretty good for privacy, your data never leaves your browser, no data is sent back to the server.

+If you have more than one browser or machine, data isn't shared: each has its own independent database.

+You needn't keep the web page open when you're working: just bookmark it so you can update it any time.

 ## Toolbar